 Cool Down: After 20 minutes of sprinting, jog for five minutes to cool down your body.

-Tips on how to build muscles with running
+Tips on how to build muscles by running

 Because of the versatility of running, you can use running for general fitness training and burning calories.
 In addition, you can build muscles or burn fat by running when you know what you are doing.
-Therefore, in this section, we will explain how to improve your muscular strength.
+Therefore, this section will explain how to improve your muscular strength.

 ● Change intensity of running workout